zimmski/tirion/tirion-agent/README.md

   -exec-arguments="": Arguments for the command -help=false: Show this help
-  -interval=250: How often metrics are fetched (in milliseconds) -metrics-filename="": Definition of needed program metrics -name="": The name of this run (defaults to exec) -pid=-1: PID of program which should be monitored
+  -interval=250: How often metrics are fetched (in milliseconds) -limit-time=0: Limit the runtime of the program (in seconds) -metrics-filename="": Definition of needed program metrics -name="": The name of this run (defaults to exec) -pid=-1: PID of program which should be monitored